Kobe Bryant: Final season and retirement (2015–2016)

 At the time of his announcement, Bryant was second on the team in minutes (30.8) behind Jordan Clarkson and leading the team with 16.7 field goal attempts per game, while averaging just 15.7 points and shooting a career-low 31.5 percent.
 Bryant's free throw attempts had dropped from his career average, and his game had become over-reliant on pump fakes and long-range shots, making a league-worst 19.5 percent from three-point range while attempting seven a game, almost double his career average.
-In his press conference after the announcement, Bryant acknowledged his declining skills.
-He stated: "Even though I play like shit, I've worked really, really hard not to play like crap and I do everything I possibly can.
-And I feel good about that."

 Bryant requested that opposing teams on the road not hold any on-court ceremonies in his honor or present him any gifts in public.
-Prior to announcing his retirement, Bryant had been steadfast about not wanting the fuss of a staged farewell tour, preferring to hear boos instead of cheers.
-However, Bryant was still honored around the league with video tributes and fan ovations, including arenas that historically jeered him such as TD Garden in Boston, Wells Fargo Center in Philadelphia, Moda Center in Portland, Sleep Train Arena in Sacramento, and Vivint Smart Home Arena in Salt Lake City.
-Previously, Bryant was respected but not beloved, and he was astonished at the cheers he was now receiving.
+Prior to announcing his retirement, Bryant had been steadfast about not wanting the fuss of a staged farewell tour, preferring boos to cheers.
+However, Bryant was still honored around the league with video tributes and fan ovations, including arenas that historically jeered him.
+Bryant was astonished by the cheers.